 - Experiment With The Flavors: Feel free to add a pinch of chili powder, onion powder, or garlic powder to your smoked beans.

-How To Make Smoked Baked Beans
+How To Make Traeger Smoked Baked Beans

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.